-Around our table we are adapting to a wonderful and healthy alternative to our normal beef prime rib.
-This year’s choice is a buffalo/bison prime rib.
+Around our table we are adapting to a wonderful and healthy alternatives to our favorite beef prime rib.
+Another great choice is a buffalo/bison prime rib.
 Many of us have experimented with grass-fed beef, or tried a buffalo burger in the search for a healthier alternative to our beef.
 Buffalo or bison is a great alternative to beef and one that can be considered a sustainable choice as well.
 Buffalo and bison are being raised in just about every state now, and certainly on the West coast and Southwestern states.
-Whole Foods is a great source for buffalo, and there are several excellent online sources for buffalo.

 This recipe produces 10 to 12 servings

-Spice Rub of your choice, or try one of our recipes http://www.great-grilling.com/dry-rub-recipes.html
+Spice Rub of your choice, or try our Great Spice Rubs RRR Rib & Chicken Rub

 3-4 cups of wood chips, mesquite, hickory or oak